-The traditionally strong bilateral relations enjoyed by India & UAE received impetus with the visit of Hon’ble Prime Minister of India, Sh.
+The traditionally strong bilateral relations enjoyed by India and UAE received impetus with the visit of Hon’ble Prime Minister of India, Sh.
 Narendra Modi to UAE in August 2015.
 This visit marked the beginning of a new strategic partnership between the two countries.
 His Royal Highness, Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of UAE Armed Forces, visited India in February 2016.
 His Royal Highness visited India again in January, 2017 as the Chief Guest at India’s Republic day celebrations.
 It was during this visit that the bilateral relations were upgraded to a ‘Comprehensive Strategic Partnership’.

 India and the United Arab Emirates (UAE) established diplomatic relations in 1972.
 UAE opened its Embassy in Delhi in 1972 & India opened its Embassy in Abu Dhabi in 1973.